 ‘Out soon’ & ‘out now’ versions: Creation of 2 versions of the trailer with different publication statements, one to use prior to publication (‘coming soon’ or similar statement) and one to use after publication (‘out now’ or similar statement).

-5 second animated gif: An animated gif can be produced from a section of your trailer.
+Animated gif: An animated gif can be produced from a section of your trailer for use on a website or on social media.
 The physical dimensions are a scaled version of the trailer, eg. 1920 x 1080 becomes 300 x 169 or 150 x 84.

 Number of revisions: The number of times we can make changes to a trailer.
 If you see 3 things you want to change, we do them in the same set of changes and that counts as 1 revision.
-‘Unlimited’ revisions means unlimited within reason and closes off when your trailer is released to the public.
+Revisions close off when your trailer is released to the public.

 Custom Thumbnail: Want a custom thumbnail for your trailer on YouTube?
-It’s free in our top tier package and an extra cost option in the others.
+It’s an affordable extra cost option.